containers/common/docs/containers.conf.5.md

 **num_locks**=2048

-Number of locks available for containers and pods.
-Each created container or pod consumes one lock.
+Number of locks available for containers, pods, and volumes.
+Each created container, pod, or volume consumes one lock.
+Locks are recycled and can be reused after the associated container, pod, or volume is removed.
 The default number available is 2048.
 If this is changed, a lock renumbering must be performed, using the `podman system renumber` command.

 **pod_exit_policy**="continue"